ParthKalkar/RusLearn/README.md

 Moreover, you should know that RusLearn offers more than just flashcards for you to review.
 If you have confidence in your knowledge of a certain subject or language, you can contribute to the platform with your own flashcards and earn money with them!
 A user can select the “tutor” subscription tier, which instead of taking your money, gives you money (depending on how well your flashcard packs are doing, and how popular they are).

-In code section you can see more examples.
+In code section you can see more examples and video demo.

 ![main_ex](./Docs/Demo/MainEx.png)